pmd/pmd/src/site/markdown/customizing/pmd-release-process.md

     eventually available through
     [maven central](http://repo.maven.apache.org/maven2/net/sourceforge/pmd/pmd/).

-## Publish the release site on sourceforge
+## Create and publish the site / documentation

-Build it again - you can reuse the cleanly checked out local repository from maven-release-plugin.
+You can reuse the cleanly checked out local repository from maven-release-plugin.

-Upload command below will first create the maven site and then upload it:

     $ cd target/checkout/
-    $ mvn clean install site site:stage   # it's import to execute install,
+    $ mvn site site:stage
-                                          # so that all pmd-*.jars are created and included in the zip packages

 *   Before you upload the zip files, unzip and test once (just to be on the safe side of the road):